The Stories We Couldn't Tell Before

 In observing them, I noticed a few things.

-- I was worried that the loading time to generate the story would be off-putting.
+- I was worried that the loading time to generate the story would be off-putting (when I tested with them, there was no streaming of text).
 Instead, it ended up adding suspense and a necessary tension.
 Very similar to a loot box in so many games these days.
 They were willing to wait, and it made the output that much more interesting to read.

 - They actually read the stories.
 By letting them be part of the story-creation process — defining the most important parts of the story (what it’s about and where it takes place) — they had an investment in what came out the other end.